Clean Beauty, Make Up & Perfume Marketing Trends for Brands in 2024

 • “skincare clean” has increased from 2.4K monthly searches to 6.6K in summer 2024

-Consider incorporating “clean” into your site navigation as a product category area, with your sub-categories being for the specific product types e.g. “Make up”, and sub-sub-categories/filters refining your product catalog even further e.g. “Foundation”.
+Consider incorporating “clean” into your site navigation as a product category area, with your sub-categories being for the specific product types e.g. “Make up”, and sub-sub-categories/filters refining your product catalogue even further e.g. “Foundation”.

 2. Non-toxic please!
 People are cutting ‘toxicity’ everywhere